Module 1: Intros & awkward ice-breakers – 11 February 2020

 This module will provide practical advice and techniques for managing workloads and projects and teams.
 The session will also examine collaborative and stakeholder engagement approaches and methods.

-Around four months after the completion of the program, the group will reconvene in their project teams to reflect on the program, their project implementation initiatives, and their subsequent reflections and actions.
+Around four months after the completion of the program, the group will reconvene in their Teams to reflect on the program, and plan their performance and career goals.
+Our guests will share their personal insights and offer advice in a speed dating format on individual plans.